2019-2020 Assessment Descriptions

 Colorado Measures of Academic Success (CMAS): English Language Arts, Mathematics, Science Assessments+

-The Colorado Measures of Academic Success (CMAS) are the state’s common measurement of students’ progress at the end of the school year in English language arts, math, science, and social studies.
-CMAS encompasses the Colorado-developed science and social studies assessments, as well as the English language arts and math assessments developed with the Partnership for Assessment of Readiness for College and Careers (PARCC).
-Colorado is no longer a member of the PARCC consortia, but the items from the PARCC assessment will still be used while Colorado works to develop test items to use just for the state’s own CMAS English language arts and math assessments.
-Other than some adjustments for test time and getting results back faster, the 2018 assessments will be largely unchanged.
+The Colorado Measures of Academic Succsss (CMAS) are the state's common measurement of students' progress at the end of the school year in English language arts, math, science, and social studies.
+Colorado is no longer a member of the PARCC consortia, but some of the items from the PARCC assessment are still used while Colorado works to develop test items to use just for the state’s own CMAS English language arts and math assessments.

-For Colorado, the CMAS assessments for the 2017-2018 school year include the following tests:
+For Colorado, the CMAS assessments for the 2019-2020 school year at RMSEL include the following tests:

 - English language arts in third through eighth grade